BrianSpringerJr/The-Cipher-Game/README.md

 # The-Cipher-Game

-The Cipher Game is a simple GUI app written in Java, it can encoded or decoded a message according to four different ciphers.
+The Cipher Game is a simple GUI app written in Java, it can encode or decode a message according to four different ciphers: Caesar, Abtash, AIZ26, and soon to be implemented, Vigenere.